 Contract risk analysis is the process of figuring out the potential risks associated with the contracts and verifying whether the terms written in a contract are according to the rules of the playbook or not.
 In case there is a violation, it needs to be filtered out and put it in a separate document for further analysis or redraft of the contract.

 So, Whenever one company gets a lot of contracts, it has to verify the contracts to check whether those contracts are according to the prescribed playbook rules or not.
-And to evaluate thousands of such contracts manually and finding out the associated risks and writing down the exceptions by looking at the playbook again and again is such a painful task for any lawyer.
-Moreover this process requires a lot of time and effort to get some result.
+And to evaluate thousands of such contracts manually and finding out the associated risks and writing down the exceptions by looking at the playbook, again and again, is such a painful task for any lawyer.
+Moreover, this process requires a lot of time and effort to get some results.

 We will follow the following steps to build our KYC verification system: